-She holds a BA in Hispanic Studies from Washington College and an MA in Latin American & Spanish Language & Literature from New York University (Madrid).
-Her doctoral dissertation is titled Améxica: De México, por la frontera y al norte: Exploring the Axis of 21st Century Mexicano and Estadounidense Identities through Contemporary Story, Song, and Public Rhetoric.
+She holds a B.A. in Hispanic Studies from Washington College and an M.A. in Latin American and Spanish Language & Literature from New York University (Madrid).

-At Norwich, she teaches the courses Spanish I and II, Intermediate Spanish I and II, Advanced Spanish I and II, medieval Spanish literature, and the special topics class U.S. Latinos and the Border, Music and Politics in Latin America, and contemporary Cuba.
-Her research focuses on contemporary Latino and Latina cultural production—including literature, photography, music, memes, and political cartoons; U.S./Latino border, diaspora, and migration studies; and beginning, intermediate, and advanced Spanish language.
+At Norwich, she teaches the courses Spanish I and II, Intermediate Spanish I and II, Advanced Spanish I and II, medieval Spanish literature, and the special topics classes, U.S. Latinos and the Border, Music and Politics in Latin America, Contemporary Cuba, and Popular Visual Rhetoric in Mexico.

 Her research delves into U.S. and Latino/a identities that are resulting from trans-border cultural and national fusion, undocumented Latino/a immigration, and contemporary Mexico.
 She is interested in intersections between social media and cultural iconography as well as exploring music as a site for resistance.